theigmo87/MvcApiAngularDemo/README.md

-# webpack-demo
+# MvcApiAngularDemo
-A sample Visual Studio project using WebPack
+A Visual Studio solution with an Asp.net MVC Web Api 2 backend and an Angular front end.